sap-tutorials/Tutorials/tutorials/sth-translate-fiori-app/sth-translate-fiori-app.md

 ![Check translations](sth-translate-fiori-app-translations.png)

 This is where you can switch between the target languages and, in the columns to the right, see the translation provider and a quality status.
 The higher the number on a scale from 0-100, the better the quality.
-> Note: For translations provided by SAP machine translation (SAP MT), a quality index is not available for all languages.
+> Note: For translations provided by SAP machine translation (SAP MT), the quality index is always 25.

 ![List of translations](sth-translate-fiori-app-list-of-translations.png)

+[DONE]

 [ACCORDION-END]